flapjack/flapjack.io/API.md

 PAGERDUTY_PASSWORD    (string) - the password for the PagerDuty REST API TAG                   (string) - a tag, you know?
-INTERVAL              (string) - number of seconds to repeat the same alert on this media type
+INTERVAL              (string) - number of seconds to repeat the same alert on this media type FAILURE_COUNT         (string) - the number of failing checks this contact has before rollup kicks in, 0 and null mean never
 ```

 **Notes:**